HNBA IMMIGRANT LEGAL DEFENSE TASK FORCE

 The Hispanic National Bar Association (HNBA) Immigrant Legal Defense Fund provides grants for low-cost legal representation to assist in the defense of select immigration cases.
 We expect a significant number of grant applications and encourage all HNBA members and supporters, as well as the general public, to consider donating to this important fund.
 Every single donation will make a difference!
 The HNBA is confident that by working together with our members, partners and friends, we can make a substantial difference in the lives of immigrants across the country.

-GRANTS FOR LOW BONO (LOW COST) REPRESENTATION
+GRANTS FOR PRO BONO & LOW BONO (LOW COST) REPRESENTATION

 Case Types: Given the current priorities established by the Executive Office of Immigration Review, the following cases are eligible for grants: